clearbank/ozoneapi-dev-ui-portal/en-eu/docs/Help/10-overview.md

 ### PSP
 A Payment Service Provider is any of the regulated Open Banking providers, including ASPSPs (such as {bank name}), PISPs, AISPs and CBPIIs.

-### PSR
-The Payment Service Regulations are the UK’s implementation of the second edition of the European Union’s Payment Service Directive (PSD2).

 ### PSU
 A Payment Services User is an individual or business using an Open Banking payment service.